opentensor/old-docs/src/Finney.md

 # Delegating

 Any hotkey may nominate themselves as a delegate and receive stake delegations from other wallets in the network.
-Key owners of delegates collect an 18% tax through the emissions of all nominated Tao.
+Key owners of delegates collect an 18% "take" on emissions of all delegated Tao.
 Learn more [here](Delegation.md)